adelosa/learnasm370/README.md

 * Keep your program file names to 8 characters.
 Otherwise, the assembler won't run your program.
 * You can find a guide to the z390 macros here - http://www.z390.org/z390_Macro_and_Copybook_Documentation_Index.pdf

+## Issues

+### `MP` - Multiply Packed

+In chapter 13, the `MP` Multiply Packed instruction is introduced.

+When working through exercises that look at the requirements on the receiving field size, you will find that z390 does not abend when the field is too small according to the POP (Principals of operation).
+This issue has been raised with the z390 team (Don) and hopefully there will be an update to address this issue.

+Program `mptest.mlc` should fail with a specification error but instead works.
+Use the ASSIST runner to execute this program:

+    asmlga.bat mptest